GooberRF/glacier/README.md

   <img src="docs/images/screenshot1.png" width="900" alt="Glacier editing a level">
 </p>

 **Glacier** — GED, short for **Glacier EDitor** — is a clean-room reimplementation of the Red Faction `.rfl` level editor, built in .NET 8 + Avalonia.
 It targets **stock-RED editor parity** and **Alpine Faction editor parity**, then layers **modern editing conveniences** on top of both — real gizmos, unlimited undo that survives save, live CSG preview, link graph, detailed layer view and object outliners, one-click packaging, prefabs, dependency explorer, and full Lua scripting workflow support.

+**Glacier** helps to make Red Faction level design accessible and approachable for those more familiar with modern design tools like Unity, Unreal Engine, or Blender; while also providing long awaited tools and workflow improvements for to veteran level designers.

 ## Highlights